 • New mentors and mentors trained prior to the 14/15 school year will need to attend the face-to-face training to be held at Co-ops.

-• Mentors trained during the 14/15 and 15/16 school year do not have to attend a face-to-face training, but will need to view a mentoring update video, which will be posted on the Teacher Induction website by late July.
+• Mentors trained during the 14/15 and 15/16 school year do not have to attend a face-to-face training but will need to view a mentoring update video.
+School District Induction Project Directors have access to the video in the Project Director Toolbox.

 • Please contact your local Co-op for training dates.